A1Liu/wearables-blog/_posts/2019-10-10-fourth-week.md

 ---
-title: "Wearables Week 4: Programming a Simple Watch"
+title: "Wearables Week 4: Project Proposal and Planning"
 ---
 I'm going to write a simple library for handling different input types on a single pin.